j-c-duncan/Craigslist-Scrape/README.md

 # Craigslist-Scrape
-Craigslist scrape fro apartments in northern Virginia
+Craigslist scrape for apartments in northern Virginia